- Reference Number: HEY-163/2018

 As stated earlier, the anaethetist will discuss with you the type of anaesthetic being used and what it involves.
 Following which, you will be given the opportunity to ask any questions or raise any concerns regarding the anaesthetic.

-Your operation will be performed in the Orthopaedic Theatre on the third floor of Hull Royal Infirmary by one of our experienced orthopaedic surgeons.
+Your operation will be performed in the Orthopaedic Theatre usually at Hull Royal Infirmary but occasionally at Castle Hill Hospital.

 After your operation, it is normal to experience some pain, however our experienced staff will be able to control your pain with the use of appropriate medications.